Types of Full Face Respirator Masks For Respiratory Protection Explained

 Elastomeric Half Facepiece Respirators

 These are reusable and have replaceable cartridges or channels.
-They cover the nose and mouth and give protection against gases, fumes, or particles when outfitted with the fitting cartridge or channel.
+When outfitted with the fitting cartridge or channel, they cover the nose and mouth and protect against gases, fumes, or particles.

 Elastomeric Full Facepiece Respirators

 These are reusable and have replaceable canisters, cartridges, or channels.
-The facepiece covers the face and eyes, which additionally gives eye protection.
+The facepiece covers the face and eyes and provides additional eye protection.

 Filtering Facepiece Respirators

-These are dispensable half-facepiece respirators that channel out particles like packs of residue, fog, and vapor.
-On the downside, they don't really protect you against gases and fumes.
+These dispensable half-facepiece respirators channel out particles like packs of residue, fog, and vapor.
+On the downside, they don't protect you against gases and fumes.

 Powdered Air-Purifying Respirators (PAPRs)